Fatma-Alwasmi/UAV-Autonomous-Flight-Control/README.md

 ### Possible Issues

-For the movement functions, the drone might fly less than the ditance put in the paramaters.
-A solution could be is to remove this block of code:
+For the movement functions, the drone might fly less than the distance put in the paramaters.
+A possible solution is to remove this block of code:
 ```python
        time.sleep(move_time)